Law Library Facts

 - Hours open each week when classes are in session: 100 hours

 - Group study rooms: 12 rooms, several with A/V playback.

 - Student computing: 25 classroom computers (2 computer classrooms), 6 open computers

 - Wireless network: 802.11n, including Guest access

-- Printing/Copying/Scanning: 3 print stations, 2 copiers, 1 copy card vending machine, and 2 scanners.
+- Printing/Copying/Scanning: 3 print stations, 2 copiers, 1 copy card vending machine, and 1 book scanner with sheet feeder.
 Lexis printing for current law affiliates only.
 Wireless printing available for law students.

 - Volumes and volume equivalents: over 295,000